 It is built using Bootstrap, designed for mobile-first, and consistent throughout so adoption rates of new tools is high.
 Mobile-first is very important, because the primary users are sales reps - who are always on the road.
 The happier a sales rep, the more selling they can do!
-And sales reps are very happy with what tools are available to them on tbltech.
+And sales reps were very happy with what tools are available to them on tbltech.

 To make relevant sales and account information easily accessible and available wherever the user is.